Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Introduction

 in $\rMod A$ and $A \lMod$, respectively. \end{definition}

-We recall the definition of twisted Calabi-Yau algebras.
+Next we recall the definition of twisted Calabi-Yau algebras.
 In some sources, this term refers to a twist by an automorphism as in condition~(iii) below (for instance, see~\cite{BSW}); we will consider the more general twist by an invertible bimodule defined, for instance, in~\cite[Definition~3.7.9]{Schedler}.
 For a $k$-algebra $A$ with opposite $A\op$, we write $A^e$ for its \emph{enveloping algebra} $A \otimes_k A\op$.
 Then a $k$-central $(A, A)$-bimodule $M$ is also a left $A^e$-module or a right $A^e$-module, where $(a \otimes b\op) \cdot m = amb = m \cdot (b \otimes a\op)$.
 In this way we can identify the category of $(A, A)$-bimodules with either $A^e \lMod$ or $\rMod A^e$.
 Given an automorphism $\mu: A \to A$, we write ${}^1 A^\mu$ for the $(A, A)$-bimodule structure on $A$ where $b \cdot a \cdot c = ba\mu(c)$.
 Recall in addition that a left $A$-module $M$ is called \emph{perfect} if it has a finite length projective resolution consisting of finitely generated projective modules.

 \begin{definition} Let $A$ be a $k$-algebra.
-We say that: \begin{enumerate}[label=(\roman*)] \item $A$ is \emph{homologically smooth} if $A$ has a resolution of finite length by finitely generated projective left $A^e$-modules (that is, if $A$ is perfect as a left $A^e$-module); \item $A$ is \emph{twisted Calabi-Yau (of dimension $d$)} if it is homologically smooth and if there is an invertible $k$-central $(A,A)$-bimodule $U$ such that
+We say that: \begin{enumerate}[label=(\roman*)] \item $A$ is \emph{homologically smooth over~$k$} (or a \emph{homologically smooth $k$-algebra}) if $A$ has a resolution of finite length by finitely generated projective left $A^e$-modules (that is, if $A$ is perfect as a left $A^e$-module); \item $A$ is \emph{twisted Calabi-Yau (of dimension $d$)} if it is homologically smooth over~$k$ and if there is an invertible $k$-central $(A,A)$-bimodule $U$ such that

 as $(A,A)$-bimodules, where each $\Ext^i_{A^e}(A,A^e)$ is considered as a right $A^e$-module via the right $A^e$-structure of $A^e$; \item $A$ has \emph{Nakayama automorphism} $\mu$ if the isomorphism in~(ii) holds with $U = {}^1 A^\mu$. \end{enumerate} \end{definition}